eyestreet/analytics_goo/README.markdown

 * analytics type - Currently we only support :google_analytics
 * analytics configuration - Name, account id, and domain
 * rails_core_mixins - Defaults to false.
 If set to true then you get an accessor method on rails core classes for analytics_goo
-* environment - The environment you this to work in.
+* environment - The RAILS_ENV environment that the analytics code should be called in.
+In all other environments it is a noop.

 Then in your models, controllers, and mailers you can do the following: